strapi/strapi/docs/3.x.x/guides/deployment.md

 ### Project updates

+Due to limitations in Heroku, Strapi can only be deployed in Production mode to Heroku.
+Therefore, modifications that require writing to model creation or other json files, e.g. creating or changing content-types, require that you make those changes on your dev environment and then push the changes to Heroku.

 As you continue developing your application with Strapi, you may want to use [version control](https://devcenter.heroku.com/articles/github-integration), or you can continue to use `Git push heroku master` to commit and push changes to Heroku directly.

 `Path: ./my-project/`